 , ext.
 129. If you call or email, please include the following information in your message: name, telephone number, case number (if assigned), and the issue or case type.

-The Family Law Resource Center is located on the first floor of the Jackson County Justice Building at 100 S. Oakdale Avenue, Medford, OR 97501-3127.
+The Family Law Resource Center is located in the basement of the Jackson County Justice Building at 100 S. Oakdale Avenue, Medford, OR 97501-3127, but is currently unavailable for in-person services.

 - Frequently Asked Questions